tchojnacki/esolangs/brainfuck/bf/README.md

 Usage: bf [OPTIONS] <--file <FILE>|--code <CODE>|--stdin>

 Options:
+  -t, --target <TARGET>
+          [default: run]

+          Possible values:
+          - run:            Run the code directly from the command line
-  -d, --debug  Run code in debug mode (use # to set a breakpoint) -h, --help   Print help
+          - debug:          Run the code in debug mode (use # to set a breakpoint)
+          - wasm-wasi-text: Compile the code to WASM text format, using the WASI standard

+  -h, --help
+          Print help (see a summary with '-h')

 Input:
+  -f, --file <FILE>
+          Path to the file containing the program code

+  -c, --code <CODE>
+          Program code passed as an inline argument

+  -s, --stdin
-  -f, --file <FILE>  Path to the file containing the program code -c, --code <CODE>  Program code passed as an inline argument -s, --stdin        Pass the program code through stdin and (use ! to separate it from input)
+          Pass the program code through stdin and (use ! to separate it from input)

 Conventions:
+      --length <TAPE_LENGTH>
+          Count of available memory cells

+          [default: 30000]

+      --strict
-      --length <TAPE_LENGTH>  Count of available memory cells [default: 30000] --strict                If enabled, stop execution when overflowing a cell or tape index
+          If enabled, stop execution when overflowing a cell or tape index

 $ bf -f specs/mandelbrot.code.bf